Oral Health & Opioids

 - NIH Pain Consortium

-Trans-agency effort to speed scientific solutions to stem the national opioid public health crisis. - NIH National Institute on Drug Abuse (NIDA): Opioids
+Trans-agency effort to speed scientific solutions to address the national opioid epidemic through understanding, managing, and treating pain and improving prevention and treatment for opioid misuse and addiction. - NIH National Institute on Drug Abuse (NIDA): Opioids

 Basic facts from NIDA on opioid drugs.